coder/terraform-provider-coder/docs/resources/script.md

 ### Required

 - `agent_id` (String) The "id" property of a "coder_agent" resource to associate with.
+- `display_name` (String) The display name of the script to display logs in the dashboard.
 - `script` (String) The script to run.

 ### Optional

-- `login_before_ready` (Boolean) This option defines whether or not the user can (by default) login to the workspace before it is ready.
-Ready means that e.g. the script is done and has exited.
-When enabled, users may see an incomplete workspace when logging in.
+- `cron` (String) The cron schedule to run the script on.
+This is a cron expression.
+- `icon` (String) A URL to an icon that will display in the dashboard.
+View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icon.
+Use a built-in icon with `data.coder_workspace.me.access_url + "/icon/<path>"`.
+- `log_path` (String) The path of a file to write the logs to.
+If relative, it will be appended to tmp.
 - `run_on_start` (Boolean) This option defines whether or not the script should run when the agent starts.
 - `run_on_stop` (Boolean) This option defines whether or not the script should run when the agent stops.
-- `schedule` (String) The schedule to run the script on.
-This is a cron expression.
+- `start_blocks_login` (Boolean) This option defines whether or not the user can (by default) login to the workspace before this script completes running on start.
+When enabled, users may see an incomplete workspace when logging in.
 - `timeout` (Number) Time in seconds until the agent lifecycle status is marked as timed out, this happens when the script has not completed (exited) in the given time.

 ### Read-Only